Quickstart: Create your first automated workflow with Azure Logic Apps - Azure portal

-From the main Azure menu, choose Create a resource > Enterprise Integration > Logic App.
+From the main Azure menu, choose Create a resource > Integration > Logic App.

 Under Create logic app, provide details about your logic app as shown here.
 After you're done, choose Pin to dashboard > Create.

-Setting Value Description Name MyFirstLogicApp The name for your logic app Subscription <your-Azure-subscription-name> The name for your Azure subscription Resource group My-First-LA-RG The name for the Azure resource group used to organize related resources Location East US 2 The region where to store your logic app information Log Analytics Off Keep the Off setting for diagnostic logging.
+Property Value Description Name MyFirstLogicApp The name for your logic app Subscription <your-Azure-subscription-name> The name for your Azure subscription Resource group My-First-LA-RG The name for the Azure resource group used to organize related resources Location West US The region where to store your logic app information Log Analytics Off Keep the Off setting for diagnostic logging.

 After Azure deploys your app, the Logic Apps Designer opens and shows a page with an introduction video and commonly used triggers.
 Under Templates, choose Blank Logic App.

 Next, add a trigger that fires when a new RSS feed item appears.
 Every logic app must start with a trigger, which fires when a specific event happens or when a specific condition is met.
 Each time the trigger fires, the Logic Apps engine creates a logic app instance that starts and runs your workflow.

 On the designer, enter "rss" in the search box.
 Select this trigger: RSS - When a feed item is published

 Provide this information for your trigger as shown and described:

 The link for the RSS feed that you want to monitor Interval 1 The number of intervals to wait between checks Frequency Minute The unit of time for each interval between checks